When it comes to motherhood, there is a lot of pressure to be perfect.

-No matter the age of your child, the ability to stop and listen is priceless.
+No matter your child’s age, the ability to stop and listen is priceless.
 It doesn’t have to be when there is something wrong.

-It could be when your child is super excited to share their day with you or something fun that happened.
+It could be when your child is super excited to share their day with you or something funny happened.

-If your child is raised with parents who listen, you are not only validating their thoughts and feelings but also allowing them the tools to talk.
+If your child is raised with parents who listen, you are validating their thoughts and feelings and allowing them the tools to talk.
 If it is about a broken pencil at the age of 4, by the age of 14, it may be about something more serious, such as bullying or peer pressure.

-What they learn at an early age, they build on as they get older.
+They build on what they learn at an early age as they age.

 When you are an adult, it is easy to be bogged down by life, bills, and general responsibilities.